NYPD takes dozens of Columbia University protesters into custody. Here's what we know.

 Columbia University President Minouche Shafik requests NYPD's assistance with protests

-Columbia University President Minouche Shafik wrote a letter to NYPD Deputy Commissioner Michael Gerber on Tuesday requesting the department's assistance to clear protesters from Hamilton Hall and the encampments.
+Columbia University President Minouche Shafik wrote a letter to NYPD Deputy Commissioner Michael Gerber Tuesday evening requesting the department's assistance to clear protesters from Hamilton Hall and the encampments.

 Shafik also requested that the NYPD maintain a presence on campus through May 17 "to maintain order and ensure encampments are not reestablished."